► Petrol and diesel 208 hatch driven

 The engine line-up

-The engine is Peugeot’s familiar 1.2-litre turbocharged petrol, available in three states of tune from 74 to 99hp and 128bhp.
+The engine is Peugeot’s familiar 1.2-litre turbocharged petrol, available in three states of tune comprising 74, 99 and 127bhp.
 We’ve driven all three and the middle is the best all-rounder, available with both manual and automatic gearboxes (the lower powered version is three pedal only, while the stoutest 208 is only sold with an auto) so will suit the majority of drivers.

 Drop the featherlight clutch and the 208 gets off the line eagerly with the free-revving engine thrumming away in the background, although it runs out of puff in the mid-range.
 The benchmark sprint from standstill to 62mph takes 9.9sec.